c6shi/calorie-analysis/README.md

 ---
 ## Hypothesis Testing
 We conducted a permutation test on `n_ingredients` (categorized by "many ingredients") and `calories`.
 We define "many ingredients" to be `n_ingredients` > 10.
+We are doing this test to see whether the number of ingredients in a recipe can tell us if such recipes tend to have higher calories.
+We chose 10 ingredients as our threshold by looking at the distribution of number of ingredients (in the histogram below) and eye-balling an approximate balancing point.

+<iframe src="assets/many_ingredients_histogram.html" width=1000 height=600 frameBorder=0></iframe>

-$$H_0$$: The distribution of calories for recipes with 10 or fewer ingredients is **the same** as the distribution of calories for recipes with more than 10 ingredients.
+- $H_0$: The distribution of calories for recipes with 10 or fewer ingredients is **the same** as the distribution of calories for recipes with more than 10 ingredients.
-$$H_1$$: The distribution of calories for recipes with 10 or fewer ingredients is **different** from the distribution of calories for recipes with more than 10 ingredients.
+- $H_1$: The distribution of calories for recipes with 10 or fewer ingredients is **different** from the distribution of calories for recipes with more than 10 ingredients.
+Specifically, recipes with more than 10 ingredients have more calories than recipes with 10 or fewer ingredients.
-- test statistic: absolute difference in medians
+- test statistic: difference in group medians
-- significance level: $$\alpha = 0.01$$
+- significance level: $\alpha = 0.01$
-- conclusion: since the p-value $$= 0.0 < \alpha = 0.01$$, we reject the $H_0$ and say that **it seems like** the distribution of calories for recipes with 10 or fewer ingredients is **different** from the distribution of calories for recipes with more than 10 ingredients.
+- conclusion: since the p-value $= 0.0 < \alpha = 0.01$, we reject the $H_0$ and say that **it seems like** the distribution of calories for recipes with 10 or fewer ingredients is **different** from the distribution of calories for recipes with more than 10 ingredients.

-Given our dataset, the chance of getting the observed statistic or a more extreme absolute difference in medians under the null hypothesis is statistically significant.
-Thus, the number of calories in a recipe may depend on the number of ingredients in a recipe.
+Given our dataset, the chance of getting the observed statistic or a more extreme difference in group medians under the null hypothesis is statistically significant.
+We can also say that recipes with more than 10 ingredients have more calories than recipes with 10 or fewer ingredients.
+Thus, to answer our main question, recipes with higher calories may have a higher number of ingredients.

 ---
 #### Honorable mention: